Le Silence de la Mer (2004 film): Plot

-France, 1941.
-During the Nazi Occupation of France, Werner von Ebrennac, a German Wehrmacht captain requests the house of a man and his granddaughter, Jeanne Larosière, a young piano teacher, to lodge with them.
+In 1941 France, during the Nazi occupation of the country, Werner von Ebrennac, a German Wehrmacht captain, requisitions the house of a man and his granddaughter, Jeanne Larosière, a young piano teacher, as his lodging.
 The officer, passionate about French culture, speaks perfect French and is also a classical pianist and composer.
 Every evening he shares his ideals and his passion for France with his hosts, who oppose him with a fierce and unshakable silence, the only way for them to mark their hostility to the German occupation.
-Jeanne tries to ignore Werner, but the German officer soon infatuates her.
+Jeanne tries to ignore Werner, but she soon becomes infatuated with the German officer.